drax17/CourseHub/README.md

 ## Installation

-To install the project locally, follow these steps:
+To install and run project locally, follow these steps:

-1. run on terminal: npm i --legacy-peer-deps
+1. run on terminal: `npm i --legacy-peer-deps`

+2. run on terminal: `npm run dev`